skylarweaver/front-end-afa/src/pages/index.md

     adults living with Alopecia.
 We
-    do this by hosting support group events throughout North, Central, and South America, educating the public about Alopecia through social media, press, word of mouth, and speaking engagements, and sponsoring the National Alopecia Areata Foundation’s Research Development Program.
+    do this by hosting support group events throughout North, Central, and South America, educating the public about Alopecia through social media, press, word of mouth, and speaking engagements, and sponsoring Alopecia research advancements.
   donateCTAtext: Donate
   learnMoreCTAText: Learn More About AFA
   section: Who Are We?